Check Back in Late Summer 2018 for More Information on the 2019 TOMODACHI STEM @ Rice University Program!

 Alumni Profiles: We strongly recommended applicants review the the student profiles of past participants to learn more about what the experience of conducting research in the U.S. is like.
 This will help you better understand the program overall and may help you as you write your application essays.

 Remember, your experience will be unique and different from past participants.
-Research host labs and projects may change, the members of a research group will change as students graduate and new students join, and each participant’s motivations, personality, and attitude will be different and influence your experience in the U.S.
+Research host labs and projects may change, the members of a research group will change as students graduate and new students join, and each participant’s unique motivations, personality, and attitude will influence your experience in the U.S.

 One Reference Letter (in English)